On the Krein-Rutman theorem and beyond: Existence through a stationary problem approach

 \section{Existence through a stationary problem approach}

-In this part we provide a general existence result for the first eigentriplet problem by considering a family of approximating stationary problems and using a stability argument.
-We start by presenting the basic material about the Banach lattice framework and conclude with a comparison with several previous works.
+In this part we provide a general existence result for the first eigentriplet problem by considering a family of approximating stationary problems and using a stability argument, in particular we prove \ref{S1}. {\Blue For that purpose we introduce some conditions \ref{H1}, \ref{H2}, \ref{H3}, as well as a splitting structure \ref{HS1} useful for verifying \ref{H3}.} We start by presenting the basic material about the Banach lattice framework and conclude with a comparison with several previous works.